aliyun/aliyun-oss-ruby-sdk/README.md

 - A normal object functions as a whole for every upload.
 If an object already exists, the later uploaded object will overwrite the previous object with the same key.
-- An appendable object is created through 'append_object' for the first time.
-The later uploaded object through 'append_object' will not overwrite the previous one, but will append content to the end of the object.
+- An appendable object is created through `append_object` for the first time.
+The later uploaded object through `append_object` will not overwrite the previous one, but will append content to the end of the object.
 - You cannot append content to a normal object.
 - You cannot copy an appendable object.